-- Balancing settlement is based on Real-time LMP values averaged over the hour.
-The components of Real-time hourly LMPs are the Real-time System Energy Price, Realtime Congestion Price, and the Real-time Loss Price.
-Please refer to Manual 28: Operating Agreement Accounting for additional settlements details. - FTRs do not apply to balancing settlement.
+Balancing settlement is based on the Real-time five minute LMP values.
+The components of Real-time LMPs are the Real-time System Energy Price, Real-time Congestion Price, and the Real-time Loss Price.
+Please refer to Manual 28: Operating Agreement Accounting for additional settlements details.

+FTRs do not apply to balancing settlement.
 FTRs apply to the day-ahead settlement only, because of the market revenue adequacy issue.
 PJM cannot provide financial hedging in both the day-ahead and the balance markets, which in effect is selling the service twice.